lamba92/gradle-docker-plugn/README.md

         main {
             imageName = project.name // default
             imageTag = project.version.toString() // default
-            isLatestTag = true // default, if true, the image will also be tagged as `latest` buildArgs = emptyMap() // default
+            isLatestTag = true // default, if true, the image will have an additional tag`latest` buildArgs = emptyMap() // default
             platforms = listOf("linux/amd64", "linux/arm64") // default, used for task `dockerBuildxBuild` and `dockerBuildxPublish`

-            // Configure this image to run the JVM application provided by the `application` plugin; the Dockerfile will be generated automagically.
-            // On the `main` image, this is the default configuration if the `application` plugin is applied. configureJvmApplication(
-                baseImageName = "eclipse-temurin", // default
-                baseImageTag = "21-alpine", // default
-            )
         }

         // you can define as many images as you want and configure them as you like